IBM/integrity-enforcer/docs/README_OPERATOR_HUB.md

 resourcesigningprofile.apis.integrityshield.io/sample-rsp created
 ```

-See [Define Protected Resources](https://github.com/open-cluster-management/integrity-shield/blob/master/docs/README_FOR_RESOURCE_SIGNING_PROFILE.md) for detail specs.

-### Create a resource with signature

-You cannot create a configmap without signature in `secure-ns` namespace.
+After creating the above RSP on cluster,  you can not create or update the resources of kind ConfigMap, Deployment and Service in `secure-ns` without valid signature.

+### Step 2.
+How to check if resources are protected

-Let's create a sample ConfigMap using the following command, which does not include any signature.
+After creating RSP as in Step 1, as an example, let's create a sample ConfigMap using the following command, which does not include any signature.

 ```
 cat << EOF > /tmp/test-cm.yaml